 6.2 Epigenomic Landscape

 The epigenomic landscape of B. mori has been characterised through several complementary approaches.
-The single base-resolution methylome of the silkworm was reported by Xiang et al. (2010) using Illumina high-throughput bisulphite sequencing, revealing that approximately 0.11% of genomic cytosines are methylated, all apparently in CG dinucleotide context — a level markedly lower than vertebrate genomes, which can display 60–90% CG methylation.
-A key finding was that CG methylation in B. mori is substantially enriched in gene bodies rather than promoters, and is positively correlated with gene expression levels, suggesting a role in stabilising constitutive transcription rather than gene silencing — a pattern shared with honey bees and other insects with functional DNA methylation machinery (Xiang et al., 2010).
+The single base-resolution methylome of the silkworm was reported by Xiang et al. (2010) using Illumina high-throughput bisulphite sequencing, revealing that approximately 0.11% of genomic cytosines are methylated, all apparently in CG dinucleotide context, a level markedly lower than vertebrate genomes, which can display 60-90% CG methylation.
+A key finding was that CG methylation in B. mori is substantially enriched in gene bodies rather than promoters, and is positively correlated with gene expression levels, suggesting a role in stabilising constitutive transcription rather than gene silencing, a pattern shared with honey bees and other insects with functional DNA methylation machinery (Xiang et al., 2010).
 Transposable elements, promoters, and ribosomal DNA arrays were found to be hypomethylated, in contrast to certain plants and vertebrates.
 The study established B. mori as an important reference system for studying the functional consequences of DNA methylation in a low-methylation invertebrate context, with implications for understanding the evolutionary origins of vertebrate-style epigenetic regulation.

 Chromatin remodelling and histone modification have been investigated in B. mori through chromatin immunoprecipitation sequencing (ChIP-seq) studies of histone H3 modifications.
-These studies have identified active chromatin marks — including H3K4me3 at transcription start sites and H3K36me3 in gene bodies of actively transcribed genes — as well as repressive marks associated with silenced loci and constitutive heterochromatin.
+These studies have identified active chromatin marks, including H3K4me3 at transcription start sites and H3K36me3 in gene bodies of actively transcribed genes, as well as repressive marks associated with silenced loci and constitutive heterochromatin.
 The SilkBase database now integrates ChIP-seq data for nine histone modifications alongside RNA-seq and piRNA-seq datasets from multiple tissues and developmental stages, providing researchers with a multi-dimensional view of the silkworm epigenome through an accessible genome browser interface.

 6.3 Small RNAs: The miRNA and piRNA Repertoire